Ranoiaetep/Simple_stat/README.md

 - Learn simple statistics operations
 - Learn Git and GitHub operations

-The solution objective of this project is to represent a series of numeric type (both integer and double) data (is called "data object" from now on) that offers Θ(1) access to few statistics (mentioned below)  according to below properties:
+The solution objective of this project is to represent a series of numeric type (both integer and double) data (is called "data object" from now on) that offers **Θ(1) access** to few statistics (mentioned below)  according to below properties:

-typical data object has a lot of duplicate entries there is no limit to the number of unique data elements inside data object supports simple statistics such as mode (Links to an external site.), median (Links to an external site.), mean (Links to an external site.) ,  standard deviation (Links to an external site.), min and max fastest possible access to above statistics is paramount so above statistics also represent a part of the state of the data object both fast access and saving space is paramount; developer must strive to use the smallest space possible for storage and must give LaTeX: \Theta\left(1\right)
+- typical data object has a lot of duplicate entries
+- there is no limit to the number of unique data elements inside
+- data object supports simple statistics such as mode (Links to an external site.), median (Links to an external site.), mean (Links to an external site.) ,  standard deviation (Links to an external site.), min and max
-Θ
-(
-1
-)
+- fastest possible access to above statistics is paramount
+- so above statistics also represent a part of the state of the data object
- access to above statistics when demanded
+- both fast access and saving space is paramount; developer must strive to use the smallest space possible for storage and must give Θ(1) access to above statistics when demanded
-In addition to above mentioned states, your data structure must support below operations:
+- In addition to above mentioned states, your data structure must support below operations:
-append: append new data from the end removen (from any place): remove n number of a given data element
+  - append: append new data from the end
+  - removen (from any place): remove n number of a given data element
-empty: delete all data
+  - empty: delete all data
-feed: append from from any standard C++ container (any that supports iteration) data type (std::array, std::vector, std::set, etc)).
+  - feed: append from from any standard C++ container (any that supports iteration) data type (std::array, std::vector, std::set, etc)).
 This may be bit hard.
 Search about this and really have a meaningful discussion within the team.
-Only one feed method is allowed: this means no overloaded feed methods search (fastest possible among the choices what we have  discussed in the class): must return the location of the first occurrence and repetition.
-For example, if the first occurrence of data value 20 is 3  and there are 10 of 20s, then you must return 3 and 10 as the search result of 20 array index operator, []: access each unique element through an index: overload the array index operator ([]) so that the ith data element in an instance of your data object, db can be accessed like db[i]
+Only one feed method is allowed: this means no overloaded feed methods
+  - search (fastest possible among the choices what we have  discussed in the class): must return the location of the first occurrence and repetition.
+For example, if the first occurrence of data value 20 is 3  and there are 10 of 20s, then you must return 3 and 10 as the search result of 20
+  - array index operator, []: access each unique element through an index: overload the array index operator ([]) so that the ith data element in an instance of your data object, db can be accessed like db[i]
-length_unique: number of unique elements in your data object
+  - length_unique: number of unique elements in your data object
-length_total: total number of elements in your data object
+  - length_total: total number of elements in your data object
-unique_set: return all the unique elements as an std::set getters (all must be LaTeX: \Theta\left(1\right)
+  - unique_set: return all the unique elements as an std::set
-Θ
-(
-1
-)
-):
+  - getters (all must be Θ(1)):
-get_mode: returns the mode value of the current entire data set
+    - get_mode: returns the mode value of the current entire data set
-get_median: returns the median value of the current entire data set get_ mean: returns the mean value of the current entire data set
+    - get_median: returns the median value of the current entire data set
+    - get_ mean: returns the mean value of the current entire data set
-get_SD: returns the standard deviation  of the current entire data set
+    - get_SD: returns the standard deviation  of the current entire data set
-get_min: returns the minimum data item in the current entire data set
+    - get_min: returns the minimum data item in the current entire data set
-get_max: returns the maximum data item in the current entire data set Below are requirements and restrictions:
+    - get_max: returns the maximum data item in the current entire data set Below are requirements and restrictions:

 The principle data structure must be the most qualified linear structure we discussed so far in the class .
 So in the implementation you must use the code provided in Canvas also linked here